Back to blog

 Release

-Ink/charcoal doodle: paired bars pass through stricter controls.
+Ink/charcoal doodle: paired metric bars pass through stricter release controls.

 Token-weighted paired bootstrap lands across the pipeline, strictness toggles expand, and CI/release pairing expectations become explicit and enforceable.